KTH/camel-ladok3/README.md

    ladok3 endpoint to use in Camel routes.
 As a consumer it consumes events from Ladok3 atom-feeds (complete), and as a producer it uses the REST interface to query and write to Ladok (proof of concept and incomplete).
+1. [camel-ladok3-test-utils](camel-ladok3-test-utils) is a collection of tools to use when testing camel routes using camel-ladok3-component.
+Currently only `DataSet`s to emulate the `Ladok3Consumer`.
 1. [ladok3-feature](ladok3-feature) is a Karaf Feature packaging of the camel-ladok3-component.
 It is currently not used by us and untested but included for completeness.